-Credit utilization – the percentage of available credit that has been borrowed – makes up 30 percent of your total credit score.
+Credit utilization – the percentage of available credit that has been borrowed – makes up 30% of your total credit score.

-Since FICO views borrowers who habitually max out credit cards – or who get very close to their credit limits – as people who cannot handle debt responsibly, try to maintain low credit card balances.
-FICO says people with the best scores tend to have an average credit utilization ratio of less than 6 percent, with three accounts carrying balances and less than $3,000 owed on revolving accounts.
+FICO views borrowers who habitually max out credit cards – or get very close to their credit limits – as people who cannot handle debt responsibly.
+So, try to maintain low credit card balances.
+FICO says people with the best scores tend to have an average credit utilization ratio of less than 6%, with three accounts carrying balances and less than $3,000 owed on revolving accounts.

 As you see, the first two factors make up nearly two-thirds of your score.
 So, if you pay your bills on time and don’t carry big balances, you’re two-thirds of the way toward a good credit score.
 The final credit score pieces can move you from a good score to a great one.